hashicorp/terraform-provider-aws/docs/contributing/data-handling-and-conversion.md

 Marking an Attribute in the Terraform Plugin SDK Schema with `Sensitive` has the following real world implications:

-- All occurances of the Attribute will have the value hidden in plan difference output.
+- All occurrences of the Attribute will have the value hidden in plan difference output.
 In the context of an Attribute within a Block, all Blocks will hide all values of the Attribute.
 - In Terraform CLI 0.14 (with the `provider_sensitive_attrs` experiment enabled) and later, any downstream references to the value in other configuration will hide the value in plan difference output.

 The value is either always hidden or not as the Terraform Plugin SDK does not currently implement conditional support for this functionality.
 Since Terraform Configurations have no control over the behavior, hiding values from the plan difference can incur a potentially undesirable user experience cost for operators.